Skip to content ↓

 • IDL software to support reading and spelling

-• Reciprocal Reading which is a structured approach to teaching strategies (questioning, clarifying, summarising and predicting) that students can use to improve their reading comprehension.
+• Reciprocal Reading, which is a structured approach to teaching strategies (questioning, clarifying, summarising and predicting) that is accessed by all students through our form time curriculum and in lessons.

-• Testing students on entry through the NGRT testing program to evaluate reading abilities
+• Testing students on entry through the NGRT testing programme to evaluate reading abilities.
+Regular testing throughout KS3 ensures accurate monitoring of students’ reading ability.

-• Year 7 and 8 students engaging with the Accelerated Reader Program in English lessons and the undertaking of STAR assessments termly
+• Encouraging Year 7 and 8 students engage in the Accelerated Reader Programme in English lessons and the undertaking of STAR assessments each term.

 • Introducing students to the school library and teaching them how to select appropriate books.

-• Reciprocal Reading takes place in a structured weekly form time session and during subject lessons.
+• Reciprocal Reading, which takes place in a structured weekly form time session and during subject lessons.

 • Developing reading fluency through the use of reciprocal reading in all lessons

-• Providing opportunities for paired reading between Key Stage 4 and Key Stage 3 students through the Reading Friends program
+• Providing opportunities for paired reading between Key Stage 4 and Key Stage 3 students through the Reading Friends programme.